isurudassanayake/isurudassanayake/README.md

 - 👀 I’m interested in Machine Vision and Artificial Intelligence
 - 🌱 I’m currently following Bsc.(Hons) Degree in Electrical and Electronics Engineering at SLIIT (Sri Lanka Institute of Information Technology)
 - 💞️ I’m looking to collaborate on topics such as Computer Vision, Machine Learning, Deep Learning and Artificial Intelligence
-- 📫 How to reach me ...
+- 📫 You can reach me via my email : isurudassanayake@outlook.com

 <!---
 isurudassanayake/isurudassanayake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.